yonggqiii/it5100a-notes/src/course_introduction/sections/haskell.md

 ghci| :}
 ```

-However, it might look clearer to define it this way with guards:
+However, it might look clearer to define it this way with guards (`otherwise` is just defined as `True`):

 ``` haskell
 ghci> :{